Waste management in Mongolia

 Waste management in Mongolia refers to the management and disposal of waste in Mongolia.

 Law

 The Law of Mongolia on Household and Industrial Waste regulates waste management in Mongolia, which was enforced on 12 May 2017.

 Background

+As of 2024, Mongolia produced a total of 2.9 million tons of solid waste annually.
+The capital Ulaanbaatar generated 1.5 million tons annually.
 As of 2020, municipal solid waste generated and collected by legal transportation entities was 2.24 million tons.
 In the countryside areas, many of the population still leave waste in the open area untreated.